Hitesh103/MonkeyTales_newsapp/README.md

 ## Technical Details

-MoneyTales is built with React.js for the front-end interface and JavaScript for the back-end logic.
+MonkeyTales is built with React.js for the front-end interface and JavaScript for the back-end logic.
 The app utilizes APIs to retrieve the latest news articles and display them in an organized and user-friendly manner.

 ## Technologies Used
 • React.js